AntonellaRech/dncs-lab/README.md

 sudo ip link add link enp0s8 name enp0s8.1 type vlan id 1 sudo ip link add link enp0s8 name enp0s8.2 type vlan id 2
 ```
-Now that we have the vlans we can associated a group of address for each vlan, the number 1 with subnet-A and the number 2 with subnet-B.
+Now that we have the vlans we can associated a group of address for each vlan by adding the gateway ip of subnet-A and subnet-B.
 ```
 sudo ip addr add 192.168.0.1/23 dev enp0s8.1 sudo ip addr add 192.168.4.1/25 dev enp0s8.2
 ```
 These actions subdivide the subnet of router-1 in two more subnets managed by the switch.
+The static route point the way to router-2.
 ```
 export DEBIAN_FRONTEND=noninteractive
 apt-get update